Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 You will need a credit card to set up billing.
 The hope is that this will be free and this guide will be updated as soon as we can confirm.
 Regardless, a credit card is required.
 If you have a follower who is in Australia or China, the data traffic from your server to them will not qualify for Free Tier as you can see in Free Tier details below.

-The screenshots have been created from a computer.
-It may be difficult to follow on a mobile device.
-It will take a while (about 90 minutes) to go through the entire setup.
+It will take a while (about 90 minutes) to complete the entire setup.
 <br/>

 #### 1- ["No IP" registration](./noip_com)